-Table 7.
-Assumed selectivity parameters for the fishery before the Equal Quota Share program started in 1994 (pre-EQS) and the fishery since the implementation of EQS for females (black points) and males (grey triangles).
+Table 7.–Assumed selectivity parameters for the fishery before the Equal Quota Share program started in 1994 (pre-EQS) and the fishery since the implementation of EQS for females and males.
 These parameters estimates were borrowed from the Federal stock assessment, where the Federal derby fishery and IFQ fishery were assumed to represent pre-EQS and EQS NSEI fisheries.